What Is 360 Degree Learning?

-I have had tremendous success using the 360 degree learning method.
+I have had tremendous success using the 360 degree learning method in my ukulele class.
 When I test the students taught with this method, all of them have been able to both strum and sing by themselves.
 The 360 degree learning is certainly a very useful and fantastic way of teaching in a music classroom.
 With this technique in place, learn about setting up your own ukulele program in the classroom.

 - Unique UFA pedagogy begins with one chord songs to give students instant success as they learn solo and ensemble skills.